 We define personal and organizational agility as the capacity to recognize, create and exploit opportunities in a changing environment.
 Agile companies foster innovation and evolve more successfully than their competitors by capitalizing on opportunities emerging around them.

-TRACOM has pioneered an organizational and personal agility course to help organizations create positive change.
+TRACOM has pioneered an organizational and personal agility training program to help organizations create positive change.

 “It’s just so crazy, it might work.”
 A lot of times we are afraid, are discouraged or forget to think outside of the box.
 We become victim to a pattern or process and we follow protocol to avoid risk.
 Yet many of the greatest successes of companies have come from breaking protocol and trying something completely new.
 But for many leaders in business today, instead of encouraging creativity or brainstorming new ideas, we require our employees to follow the patterns we have already deemed the best and we don’t foster a safe space for new ideas.